joone/fosscomics/README.md

 This repository hosts the source code used to generate the static website for F/OSS Comics.

 The static webpage generator was adapted from [kartiknair's blog](https://github.com/kartiknair/blog) and is styled using the [Archie theme](https://github.com/athul/archie).
-We've customized the generator to better suit the needs of the F/OSS Comics series.
+I've customized the generator to better suit the needs of the F/OSS Comics series.

 ## Contributions